 Microwaving will take away all their crispness.

-- Want to try some different flavors of low carb fried pickles?
+- Want to try some different flavors of keto fried pickles?
 You can change up the seasoning however you like!
 Try garlic and herbs, smoked salt, or whatever you crave.

 - Heat 1" of oil on high in a heavy bottom pan (I use a skillet).
 I like to use a smaller pan for this so I don't need as much oil.
 Alternatively, you can use a deep fryer.

-- Use a rubber spatula to stir in the club soda.
+- Use a rubber spatula to stir in soda water (6 tablespoons).
 The mixture will be wet, but don't worry, it will fry up beautifully!

 - Once the oil is hot, add pickles in batches so they aren't overcrowded in the pan.
 The pickles will look like they don't have much batter on them when you place them in the skillet.